GRCDEV/ArduSim/help/deployment.md

 #### Enabling serial port

 The **ttyAMA0** serial port is disabled by default on the Raspberry Pi model 3 (not in the previous versions) to enable the bluetooth output through the GPIO connector, so we need to disable bluetooth to have that port available again.
-Edit the file */boot/config.txt/* and add this two lines:
+Edit the file */boot/config.txt/* and add this two lines (the first one could already be there):

     set enable_uart=1
     dtoverlay=pi3-miniuart-bt